 Factors Affecting Credit Scores

-- Credit Mix: A diverse mix of credit types (e.g., credit cards, loans) can positively impact your credit score.
+- A diverse credit type mix—that is, credit cards, and loans—may help to raise your credit score.

 Building a Strong Credit Foundation